Towards Iterative End-to-End Software Development: A Feature-Driven Multi-Agent Framework: Results and Analyses

-\finding{1}{\ourtool{} demonstrates superior effectiveness compared to all existing LLM-agent-based approaches for software development.
-It consistently outperforms baselines in both functional and non-functional metrics, achieving a perfect build success rate and the highest Function Completeness score (3.56 with a 56.8\% improvement compared to Claude Code), while maintaining robustness across tasks of varying difficulty.
-These results demonstrate that the FDD-inspired framework enables \ourtool{} to generate not only syntactically correct but also functionally reliable and high-quality Android applications. }
+\finding{1}{ \ourtool{} demonstrates superior effectiveness compared to all existing LLM-agent-based approaches for software development.
+It consistently outperforms baselines in both functional and non-functional metrics, achieving a perfect build success rate and the highest Function Completeness score (3.57 with a \improveclaudecode{}\% improvement compared to Claude Code). }